 - Cougar Town has one in "Don't Do Me Like That" between Jules and a drunken Laurie.

 - Spongebob Squarepants: An interesting variation in "Home Sweet Pineapple" - Patrick invites the newly homeless SpongeBob to be his "rockmate," so they sleep on opposite sides of Patrick's rock, with the rock being the blanket in this scenario.
+Other episodes of Patrick's house have shown there is a living area underneath the rock that includes a television set and purple armchair.

-- My Little Pony: Friendship is Magic: Applejack and Rarity do this in "Look Before You Sleep".
+- My Little Pony: Friendship Is Magic: Applejack and Rarity do this in "Look Before You Sleep".

 - Rugrats: Happens when Tommy is staying the night at Chuckie's house.
 Though normally the best of friends, they soon begin to fight which leads from Tommy hogging most of the blanket while both are sleeping in the same crib.
 Whenever Chuckie takes the blanket back, Tommy just pulls it back over himself, leaving Chuckie to shiver from the cold.
-They eventually make up and Tommy shares some of the blanket.
+They eventually reconcile and Tommy shares some of the blanket.

 - Occurs in the Looney Tunes short "Daffy Duck Slept Here".